fortenforge/e/_posts/2020-10-10-california-propositions.md

 Prop 21 tramples over the provisions of AB 1482 and essentially allows cities to go wild with rent control ordinances on any apartment complexes built more than 15 years ago.
 Critically, Prop 21 also repeals the vacancy control ban from Costa-Hawkins, meaning that cities could prevent landlords from charging a market rate prices to new tenants.

 Some amount of rent control is OK, but giving cities carte blanche control would allow local governments to privilege existing residents over immigrants and further distort California's broken housing market.
-We should at least give a chance for AB  1482 to do its work before throwing out Costa-Hawkins entirely.
+We should at least give a chance for AB  1482 to do its work before throwing out Costa-Hawkins entirely.  [↩](#prop-list)

 ## Proposition 22: Gig Worker Labor Classification ✅